Doctors Note Logo

 • IBS is not IBD and does not cause intestinal damage

-If your symptoms come and go, are related to stress or meals, and tests have been normal, you can use a free AI-powered Irritable Bowel Syndrome (IBS) symptom checker to help identify patterns and better understand what might be causing your discomfort before consulting with your doctor.
+If your symptoms come and go, are related to stress or meals, and tests have been normal, you may want to explore whether Irritable Bowel Syndrome (IBS) could be contributing to your discomfort—a free symptom checker can help you assess your symptoms and prepare for more informed conversations with your healthcare provider.

 Why Getting the Right Diagnosis Matters